Grammar School Test – Complete Parents’ Guide on the 11+ Exam for Grammar School Entry

 The Benefits of Attending a Grammar School

 Grammar schools are more selective than the other schools regarding their places.
-They give entry to pupils with progressive knowledge and interest.
-With such classes, teachers are able to work on a more advanced level and challenge their pupils further.
+They give entry to pupils with advanced knowledge and interest.
+With such classes, teachers can work on a more advanced level and challenge their pupils further.
 For this, grammar schools have a track record of being the highest performing schools listed in national league tables.

 Additionally, pupils who attend grammar schools end up developing themselves to have very successful careers and take on better-paying jobs.

 Why the 11+?

 The 11+ exam or “11-plus” is a test around which grammar schools centre their selection process.
 It is taken early in Year 6, mainly in September.
 Not all 11+ papers are the same, and each grammar school may have a different.
 However, they all assess in the following domains:

 – English language

 – Verbal reasoning